Vagotomy

 A vagotomy is a surgical procedure that involves removing part of the vagus nerve.
+It is performed in the abdomen.

 Types

-A plain vagotomy eliminates the parasympathetic supply from the stomach to the left side of the transverse colon.
+A plain vagotomy eliminates afferent and parasympathetic innervation of the stomach and the left side of the transverse colon.
 Other techniques focus on branches leading from the retroperitoneum to the stomach.

 Highly selective vagotomy refers to denervation of only those branches supplying the lower esophagus and stomach (leaving the nerve of Latarjet in place to ensure the emptying function of the stomach remains intact).
 It is one of the treatments of peptic ulcer.

-Vagotomy is an essential component of surgical management of peptic (duodenal and gastric) ulcer disease (PUD).
+Vagotomy can be used in the surgical management of peptic (duodenal and gastric) ulcer disease (PUD).
 Vagotomy was once commonly performed to treat and prevent PUD; however, with the availability of excellent acid secretion control with H2 receptor antagonists, such as cimetidine, ranitidine, and famotidine, and proton pump inhibitors (PPIs), such as pantoprazole, rabeprazole, omeprazole, and lansoprazole, the need for surgical management of peptic ulcer disease has greatly decreased.

 The basic types of vagotomy are: